aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 2. If doesn't exist yet, fetch earlier versions until success.
 3. Based on the fetched version, render the appropriate compoenent version.

+> Note that even though we support all versions, we only have to actively maintain the latest one.

 By implementing the above mechanism, we can freely push changes independantly to both front-end and backend, letting each of them deploy in its own cadence.

 #### Website Analytics